urbit/docs/tutorials/arvo/eyre.md

 template = "doc.html"
 aliases = ["/docs/learn/arvo/eyre/"]
 +++

+*Current docs on Eyre are out of date.
+Until they are updated this remains for primarily historical purposes*

 Our HTTP server.

 Unix sends http messages to `%eyre`, and `%eyre` produces http messages